What is Kafka Connect—A complete guide

 Kafka Connect transformations

 Transforms allow for run-time data manipulation as messages move through Kafka Connect.
-You can use transforms for filtering, modifying, or enriching messages before they reach their destination.
-You can specify transformations at the connector or task level so that they process data in a specific order.
+You can use transforms for filtering, modifying, or enriching events or messages before they reach their destination.
+You can specify transformations at the task level so that they process data in a specific order.
 For example, you can set them to filter before modifying or modify before filtering.

 Code example for adding a transformation